2018 Environmental News and Recap

 More than that, a better balance with the planet is plausible.
-Eco-friendly solutions such as alternative materials and renewable energy initiatives are promising, and as scientists develop new strains of crops, it’s clear we’re capable of adapting to the challenges that lie ahead.
-These challenges are inevitable.
+Eco-friendly solutions such as alternative materials and renewable energy initiatives are promising, and as scientists develop new strains of crops, it’s clear we’re capable of adapting to the inevitable challenges that lie ahead.

 Despite excessive waste, rising temperatures and sea levels, a compromised food supply and climate-related illnesses, not all the environmental news this year was negative.
 As countries acknowledge the threat of global warming and act with a greater awareness of their impact, the world is changing positively.

 Like what you read?
 Join other Environment.co readers!

 Get the latest updates on our planet by subscribing to the Environment.co newsletter!

 Starting from an early age, Jane Marsh loved all animals and became a budding environmentalist.
 Now, Jane works as the Editor-in-Chief of Environment.co where she covers topics related to climate policy, renewable energy, the food industry, and more.